 Saint Junípero Serra is considered one of the most important Spanish missionaries in the Americas.
 His historical significance is even represented in U.S. Capital Building’s Statuary Hall.
 Serra was chosen as one of two historically significant persons to represent the state of California.

 Mission San Juan Capistrano’s oldest tradition is the ringing of the historic bells.
 This tradition is performed by a chosen few.
 The official bell ringer positions have only been occupied by a handful of men, since the late 1800s.
-The three men who carry out this important ritual today are Michael Gastelum, Nathan Banda and Rafael Gutierrez.
+The men who carry out this important ritual today are Michael Gastelum and Nathan Banda.
 Together they bring history to life by ringing the bells on designated feast days, holidays and community celebrations.